ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

 Next, you have the functions section, which defines the AWS Lambda functions that are part of this service:
 * hello.
 This is the name of the function.
 You can name it whatever you like, but in this case, it is named hello.
 * handler: handler.hello.
 This specifies the handler method for the function.
-It follows the format file.method. handler is the name of the file (e.g., handler.js), and hello is the name of the exported function within that file.
+It follows the format file.method. **handler** is the name of the file (e.g., handler.js), and **hello** is the name of the exported function within that file.

 The `serverless.yml` file defines a Serverless service named AwsServerlessLambda under the specified organization.
 The service is configured to run on AWS with Lambda functions using the Node.js 20.x runtime.
-It declares a single Lambda function named hello, which is handled by the hello method in the `handler.js` file.
+It declares a single Lambda function named **hello**, which is handled by the hello method in the `handler.js` file.

 Let's now open the handler.js: